TahmidShawn/TahmidShawn/README.md

 ## 👓: About Me:
 ### I am Tahmid Shawn.
-I am a MERN (MongoDB, Express.js, React, Node.js) developer currently on the lookout for exciting job opportunities.
-Despite not having completed my graduation yet, my enthusiasm for web development and the MERN stack drives me to constantly learn and evolve.
+I am a Front End developer currently on the lookout for exciting job opportunities.
+Despite not having completed my graduation yet, my enthusiasm for web development drives me to constantly learn and evolve.

 ### What I Bring to the Table: